davidmattice/Usefull_Documentation/pve/README.md

 ### Switch from static IP to DHCP with Reservation

-Update the NIC below (enp5s0) to be appropriate for you setup - /etc/network/interfaces
+Update the NIC below (enp5s0) to be appropriate for you setup - update: /etc/network/interfaces
 ```
 #iface vmbr0 inet static
 #        address 192.168.1.157/24